machinat/sociably/website/docs/embedded-webview.md

 ### Send Event on Client-Side

-We can use `client.send(eventObj)` method to send event to server.
-The following event properties can be set:
+Use `client.send(eventObj)` method to send event to the server.
+The following properties can be set:

 - category - optional, `string`, set to `'default'` if not specified.
 - type - required, `string`, the event type.
 - payload - optional, `any`, the value will be serialized and sent to server.

-You don't have to wait for `'connect'` event to send.
-Events sent before connection is opened would be queued, and will be sent after it's connected.
+You don't have to wait for `'connect'` event to send events.
+Any event sent before connection is opened would be queued, and will be delivered after connected.

 ### `useEventReducer` Hook

-To use client in the react component (e.g. a next.js page), one convenient way is using the `useEventReducer` hook.
-For example, an app that shows data to user may work like this:
+To use client in a React component (e.g. a Next.js page), one convenient way is using the `useEventReducer` hook.
+For example, an app can display data from the server like this:

 ```js
 import WebviewClient, { useEventReducer } from '@machinat/webview/client';